elgc/elgc_portfolio/README.md

 ### Ernesto L. Garcia C., PhD.

-*"Continuous improver, able to choose the right technology, understand the business context and solve a wide set of problems individually or as a team."*
+*"Able to understand the challenge and business context, choose the right technology and deliver solutions leading teams, being part of a team, or individually."*

 ### 1. [Market Segmentation using RFM and Cluster Analysis](https://github.com/elgc/Market_Segmentation/blob/main/MarketSegmentation1.ipynb)
 **(Data Science, Marketing)**